SuperIzya/how-to-fp/README.md

   def key(a: Purchase): Currency = a.currency
 }
 val measColl = new Collectable[Measurement, String] {
-  def scale(m: Measurement): Measurement = ??? // see above
   def add(a: Measurement, b: Measurement): Measurement = ??? // see above
   def empty(key: String): Measurement = scale(Measurement(key, 0.0))
   def key(m: Measurement): String = m.unit
 }
 ```

+And thus, we have generic algorithm `collect`, and all type-specific know-hows are encapsulated in the instance of `Collectable` type class.
 More on this can be found [here](https://typelevel.org/cats/typeclasses.html#a-note-on-syntax).

 [to top][0]